-To qualify for the deduction, you must include a valid Social Security number on your tax return.
+To qualify for the no tax on overtime deduction, you must include a valid Social Security number on your tax return.
 This deduction is not available for taxpayers who are married filing separately, and there are also income limits.
-This deduction starts phasing out at a modified adjusted gross income (MAGI) of $150,000 ($300,000 for joint filers).
+No tax on overtime deduction starts phasing out at a modified adjusted gross income (MAGI) of $150,000 ($300,000 for joint filers).

 Have questions about the No Tax on Overtime deduction?
 Wondering how much overtime pay you could deduct?
 Book your appointment today.

-With approved Early Tax Refund Advance loan on a prepaid card.
+With approved Tax Refund Advance loan on a prepaid card.
 Hurry in!

-Sharon Brucker, CPA Senior Tax Research Analyst Published on: December 17, 2025
+Sharon Brucker, CPA Senior Tax Research Analyst Updated on: December 18, 2025

 *This content is for general informational purposes only.
 It is not intended to be comprehensive and should not be construed as professional tax or financial advice for any specific individual tax situation.
 Taxpayers should always consult a qualified professional for individual guidance.
 This information constitutes a solicitation under the Treasury Department's Circular 230.
 Most offices are independently owned and operated.